samplchallenges/SAMPL7/protein_ligand/README.md

 You must use the provided templates (to be posted shortly) to upload your predictions.
 We will be asking you to submit the SMILES string and compound identifier for each compound you predict to bind, and similarly for each compound you predict *not* to bind.

 While you are welcome to submit multiple entries in order to test diverse methods, as per our [policy on multiple submissions](https://samplchallenges.github.io/roadmap/submissions/), each participant or organization is allowed only one ranked submission, which must be clearly indicated as such by filling the appropriate field in the submission form.
 We also accept non-ranked submissions, which we will not formally judge.
 These allow us to certify that your calculations were done without knowing the answers, but do not receive formal ranking, as discussed at the link above.

 If multiple submissions are incorrectly provided as "ranked" by a single participant, we will judge only one of them; likely this will be the first submitted, but it may be a random submission.

 ### Manifest for Stage 1
-- `fragments_screened.csv`: CSV file containing isomeric SMILES of compounds screened, along with identifiers.
+- `fragments_screened.csv`: CSV file containing isomeric SMILES of compounds screened, along with identifiers
-- `PHIPA_C2_Apo.pdb`: Structure for use in screening, as provided by XChem.
+- `PHIPA_C2_Apo.pdb`: Structure for use in screening, as provided by XChem
-- `PHIPA_C2_apo_sites.pdb`: Apo structure with manual addition of noble gas atoms to designate different potential binding sites, as described above (as provided by XChem).
+- `PHIPA_C2_apo_sites.pdb`: *Apo* structure with manual addition of noble gas atoms to designate different potential binding sites, as described above (as provided by XChem)

 ## Stage 2: Prediction of binding poses for binding fragment